 Perhaps I’m a glutton for punishment but another group has been launched recently: Travel Massive San Diego.
 Travel Massive is a “global initiative to connect people in the travel industry locally, bringing together travel brands, travel start-ups, travel bloggers and travel professionals.”
 Taking cues from an international assortment of cities, co-organizer and fellow blogger, Graciel Cecilio (Pinay on the Move) were inviting other travel writers and industry pros to join us at local watering holes to support and inspire each other.

 The point is that internet searches, social media and picture sharing are all great fun and can lead to fertile connections, but face-to-face connections can’t be beat.

-We have lots of company out there as long as we can keep finding one another!
+We have lots of company out there in the community of travelers as long as we can keep finding one another!

 Elaine J. Masters

 Travel writer, co-host of San Diego Travel Massive.